NxPKG/khulnasoft-docs/content/stream/stream-live/_index.md

 # Stream live video

-Cloudflare Stream lets you or your users stream live video, and play live video in your website or app, without managing and configuring any of your own infrastructure.
+Khulnasoft Stream lets you or your users stream live video, and play live video in your website or app, without managing and configuring any of your own infrastructure.

 ## How Stream works